Dear reader of ADxS.org, please excuse the disruption.

 Further delusions

-Due to the often excessive cortisol response to acute stressors in melancholic depression, SSRIs that increase cortisol levels should only be used with caution in this form of depression. ⇒ Notes on serotonin reuptake inhibitors (SSRIs) for ADHD
+Due to the often excessive cortisol response to acute stressors in melancholic depression, SSRIs that increase cortisol levels should only be used with caution in this form of depression. ⇒ Notes on serotonin reuptake inhibitors (SSRIs) in ADHD

 4.2.1.1.
 Cortisol stress response in melancholic (internalizing) depression: increased¶